M66B/FairEmail/docs/FAQ-cs-rCZ.md

 <br />

-<a name="faq110"></a>
+<a name="faq110" mark="crwd-mark"></a>
 **(110) Why are (some) messages empty and/or attachments corrupt?**

 Empty messages and/or corrupt attachments are probably being caused by a bug in the server software.
 Older Microsoft Exchange software is known to cause this problem.
-Mostly you can workaround this by disabling *Partial fetch* in the advanced account settings:
+Většinou to lze obejít zakázáním volby *Částečné načtení* v pokročilých nastaveních účtu:

 Settings > Manual setup > Accounts > tap account > tap advanced > Partial fetch > uncheck